-The greatest rising force in American politics today is not a political party, nor is it a lobbying community, it is women.
-Thirty years ago, women held a mere 10% of all state legislative seats in the country, today they hold 24% of 7,383 seats nationwide.
-Currently 20 women currently serve in the US Senate and 98 serve in the US House of Representatives, while 76 women hold statewide elective office including 5 state governorships.
-Women chair numerous committees, they influence policy and they understand the importance of building bipartisan coalitions in support of the nation's most pressing concerns to ensure widespread change in both thought and policy on a variety of issues.
+Women are the greatest rising force in American politics today.
+Thirty years ago, women held a mere 13% of all state legislative seats in the country, today they hold 24% of 7,383 seats nationwide.
+Currently 20 women currently serve in the US Senate and 78 serve in the US House of Representatives, while 73 women hold statewide elective office including 5 state governorships.
+Women chair numerous committees, they influence policy and they understand the importance of building bipartisan coalitions to offer solutions for the nation's most pressing concerns and ensure widespread change in both thought and policy.

 The mission of the National Foundation for Women Legislators (NFWL) is to provide strategic resources to women leaders for leadership development and effective governance through conferences, seminars, education materials, professional and personal relationships, and networking at both the state and federal levels.
 NFWL is a non-partisan 501c-3, educational foundation.
 Its membership consists of members of the National Order of Women Legislators (all current and former women elected officials), corporate leadership, and association members.